 In addition to his illustration work, Billy is a creative director in a digital agency.
 He lived in the UK for a while, and has travelled widely.
-With seemingly endless influences at his disposal – including Banksy, Steve Ditko, Shigeru Miyamoto, Malcolm McLaren and Andy Warhol - Butcher Billy never runs out of moods and concepts to explore.
+With seemingly endless influences at his disposal – including Banksy, David Bowie, Steve Ditko, Shigeru Miyamoto, Malcolm McLaren and Andy Warhol – Butcher Billy never runs out of moods and concepts to explore.

-Billy graduated in Graphic Design from the Pontifical Catholic University of Paraná, in Brazil.
+He graduated in Graphic Design from the Pontifical Catholic University of Paraná, in Brazil.

 What drew you to illustration/design?